“Whitespace is like air: it is necessary for design to breathe.” –Wojciech Zieliński

 It helps to separate unrelated items on UI without providing explicit separators by making logical separations through reasonable spacing.

 It highlights important elements on screen.
 The user’s eye quickly catches the important action items on the screen when they are made prominent using space.

-It defines structure of the page.
-User can come and quickly see what is the page layout, and where should he go to achieve the desired objective.
+It defines the structure of the page.
+Users can come and quickly see what is the page layout, and where they should go to achieve the desired objective.

 Enhanced User Experience

-It provides attractive and appealing user experience by creating beautiful and easy to understand format.
+It provides an attractive and appealing user experience by creating a beautiful and easy-to-understand format.

-It gives a feeling of luxury to user as the breathing space between UI elements behave like fresh air in life.
+It gives a feeling of luxury to the user as the breathing space between UI elements behaves like fresh air in life.

-Usually we neglect the importance of whitespace while designing the UI.
+Usually, we neglect the importance of whitespace while designing the UI.
 Whitespace should be given as much importance as other visual elements on a page.
-It is an important decision while designing UI that where and how much whitespace needs to add between UI elements.
+It is an important decision while designing UI where and how much whitespace needs to be added between UI elements.

 Thanks for reading.
 Find more related articles at uxdworld.com.